Skip to Content

 Ingredients

-• Kosher Salt and freshly ground cracked black pepper
+• Kosher salt and freshly ground cracked black pepper to taste

 • 12 Romaine lettuce leaves, doubled up, for serving